 The Viral Hepatitis Action Coalition is a public-private partnership developed by the CDC Foundation to help the Centers for Disease Control and Prevention (CDC) make meaningful advances in the prevention, screening and treatment of viral hepatitis.

 "Viral Hepatitis is a large and under-appreciated problem in the United States," says Dr. John Ward, director of CDC's Division of Viral Hepatitis.
-"Approximately 5.3 million persons are living with hepatitis, and CDC is particularly concerned that most of those persons are unaware of their infection, meaning they can unknowingly transmit these viruses to others, and that they are not receiving the care they need that could prevent the progression to liver disease, including liver cancer, in later life."
+"Up to as many as 5.3 million persons are living with hepatitis, and CDC is particularly concerned that most of those persons are unaware of their infection, meaning they can unknowingly transmit these viruses to others, and that they are not receiving the care they need that could prevent the progression to liver disease, including liver cancer, in later life."

 A report on hepatitis and liver cancer issued by the Institute of Medicine (IOM) in 2010 highlighted an overall lack of knowledge about the extent and seriousness of viral hepatitis in the U.S. The report specifically called on CDC to work with public and private partners to: